 Getting back to point, because we took that big leap, opportunities came up before us.
 We were featured by Business Insider and other publications, we got to do cool things every day like paragliding over a volcano and trekking in the Amazon, but on top of it all, we were pursuing our passion in life.
 We could literally work from anywhere in the world doing something we LOVE.

 Editor’s Note: Want to find out how you can live this lifestyle too?
 Check out our step-by-step guide on how to start a blog and make money!

 It’s Not All Rainbows and Butterflies

 You know when I said our blog has opened up multiple opportunities for us?
 Well, one of those opportunities just so happened to be a chance to begin our own Tech Startup Company.
 Whaat?
 I mean….really, whaaaat??
 To cut the long story short, Tom’s former CEO and friend called us up out of the blue saying how impressed he was with our blog.
-He asked what our long term goals for it were and soon, we found ourselves giving up our dream of traveling South America to pursue a bigger and better dream.
-So what do we know about running a tech startup?
-Absolutely nothing.
+Through his investment, we expanded our blog and develped an activity app based in Thailand.
+So if you ever find yourself in Thailand, download our app, Get Stoked which is making it easier and simpler to go on adventures.

 It will open up many doors and will leave you completely and utterly speechless.
-We know the road to building this startup will be one big roller coaster ride, but we know that it will be all worth it.
+We know the road to building our travel blog to where we want it to be is a big roller coaster ride, but we know that in the end, it will be worth it.
 So we ask all you beautiful people to keep supporting us, keep following our story as we keep chasing our dreams.